sagarhutagi/pesu-helper-extension/README.md

 ## ⚖️ License

-This project is licensed under the MIT License.
+This project don't have any license.